vdreamingb/taskApp/readme.md

 ## Key features of our app:
  1. Simple and intuitive interface.
- 2. Code that respect programmming principles.
+ 2. Code that respect programming principles.
  3. Secure user authentication and data protection.

 ## Application Overview